daveminh/Chem456-2024F/docs/assignments.md

 # Final Project

 To pass this class, you must work in teams of 3 or 4 members to complete a research project that uses some of the molecular modeling methods that we have learned about in this class to study a biological target selected by one of the members.
-Your team must also give a final presentation, present your findings at Innovation Day, and write a final report.
+Your team must also give a final presentation and write a final report.
 Finally, to earn a C or higher, you must write a report that describes your individual contributions to the project.

 ## Research